vampd/drupal/README.md

 drush updb -y; drush cc all
 ````

+#### remove
+This will remove the code, the database, and the virtualhost configuration
+for the site.

 ## Using Drush Make

 Drush make will build the site out of a drupal profile hosted in a git repo.